-Knowing Your Purpose in Life Over the years as I have watched and listened to successful people, I have discovered a common thread: They know why they’re here.
+Over the years as I have watched and listened to successful people, I have discovered a common thread: They know why they’re here.
 Knowing their purpose in life gives them stability.
 And when others around them start abandoning their causes and jumping ship when life gets tough, these people use this assurance to steady the boat, to ride out the storm because they have a true North Star.
 It becomes an anchor in their life—a confidence based upon knowledge of purpose.
 Someone once said there are two great days in life—the day you are born and the day you discover why.
-I’m here to tell you, highly successful people have discovered why.
+I’m here to tell you that highly successful people have discovered why.

 People who are highly successful love the journey as much as the destination.
-And even though they haven’t arrived at their goal, that doesn’t mean they’re discouraged; it just means that they’re still encouraged because they still have fuel in their tank, because they have this incredible amount of passion.
+And even though they haven’t arrived at their goal, that doesn’t mean they’re discouraged; they’re still encouraged because they still have fuel in their tank, because they have this incredible amount of passion.

 So passion can only get you so far.
-It will get you into the location but it’s only about 80 percent accurate.
-But the next path you take to discover your purpose is 100 percent accurate, I guarantee it.
+It may get you into the location, but it’s only about 80% accurate.
+But the next path you take to discover your purpose is 100% accurate—I guarantee it.

-Entering the Strength Zone The second path is what I call your Strength Zone Path.
+The second path is what I call your Strength Zone path.
 That’s not my phrase; it’s from Marcus Buckingham’s book Now, Discover Your Strengths.
 In other words, what you’ve got to do is find the path that enables you to answer the question: What do I do well?
 What are my strengths?
-What is my giftedness?
+What am I gifted in?
 What is the talent, the uniqueness that sets me apart from everybody else?

 Everyone has a uniqueness about them that, if they could discover it, fine-tune it, work hard and grow in it, would set them apart.
-The Strength Zone Path takes your giftedness and talent and begins to lift you above the crowd.
-No one has ever been successful doing something that they didn’t like and no one has ever been successful doing something they can’t do well.
+The Strength Zone path takes your gifts and talent and begins to lift you above the crowd.
+No one has ever been successful doing something that they didn’t like or can’t do well.
 And yet I see millions of people every day doing something they don’t like doing and they wonder why they’re not a success.

-People Don’t Pay for Average Here is the best way I could explain it.
-People simply will not pay for average.
+Here is the best way I could explain it: People simply will not pay for average.
 They never have, they never will.
 In fact, what amazes me about America is we have fallen in love with being average.
-But what we need to wake up to is that being average has never caught anybody’s attention and made anybody go the extra mile.
+But what we need to wake up to is that being average has never caught anybody’s attention or made anybody go the extra mile.
 Being average has never helped anyone rise above the crowd.
 Average is average.
-But why are we so much in love with average?
+But why are we so in love with average?
 Think about it for a moment.
-After you come home from a hard day’s work, you don’t look at your signifi cant other and say, “Honey, we’ve worked hard today so let’s treat ourselves and go out to an average restaurant.”
+After you come home from a hard day’s work, you don’t look at your significant other and say, “Honey, we’ve worked hard today so let’s treat ourselves and go out to an average restaurant.”

 And when the average waiter comes, you don’t say, “We don’t want to know what your specialties are.
 No, we don’t want to know what you’re good at.
 What’s average here?
 Do you have anything back in the kitchen nobody has ordered?”